Azure/IoT-Pi-Day/Setting up the Raspberry Pi/README.md

 - TBD

 ## Prerequisites
-- A Laptop. :smirk:
+- A Laptop.
-- A Raspberry Pi. :smiley:
+- A Raspberry Pi. :smirk:
 - A Raspberry Pi SenseHAT (only required for 1 lab).

 ## Install Raspbian